 Because of time and budget limitations, businesses usually opt for the Kimball approach.

-Data Mart vs. Data Warehouse: A Comparison
+Data Mart vs. Data Warehouse: Explained with Examples

 |Data Warehouse||Data Mart|

-|A data warehouse stores data from numerous subject areas.||A data mart carries data related to a department, such as HR, finance, marketing, etc.|
+|A data warehouse is used to store data from numerous subject areas.||A data mart carries data related to a department, such as HR, marketing, finance data mart, etc.|

 |It acts as a central data repository for a company.||It’s a logical subsection of a data warehouse in which the data is deposited in inexpensive servers for particular departmental applications.|

 |A data warehouse is designed using star, snowflake, galaxy, or fact constellation schema.
-However, star schema is the one that is used most widely.||A data mart uses a star schema for designing tables.|
+However, a star schema is the one that is used most widely.||A database mart uses a star schema for designing tables.|

-|It’s tricky to design and use a data warehouse because it usually includes large amount of data, more than 100GB.||Designing and using a data mart is comparatively easier because of its small size (less than 100GB).|
+|It’s tricky to design and use a data warehouse because it usually includes a large amount of data, more than 100GB.||Designing and using a data mart is comparatively more manageable because of its small size (less than 100GB).|

 |A data warehouse is designed to support the decision-making process in a company.
 Thus, it offers an enterprise-wide understanding of a centralized system and its autonomy.||A data mart is designed for particular user groups or corporate departments.
 Thus, it offers departmental interpretation and decentralized data storage.|

-|A data warehouse stores detailed information in denormalized or normalized form.||A data mart holds highly denormalized data, in a summarized form.|
+|A data warehouse is used to store detailed information in denormalized or normalized form.||A data mart holds highly denormalized data in a summarized form.|

-|A data warehouse has large dimensions and integrates data from a large number of sources which may cause risk of failure.||A data mart has smaller dimensions and data is integrated from a smaller number of sources so there’s less risk of failure.|
+|A data warehouse has large dimensions and integrates data from many sources, which may cause a risk of failure.||A data mart has smaller dimensions to integrate data sets from a smaller number of sources, so there’s less risk of failure.|

-|A data warehouse is subject-oriented and time variant in which data exists for a longer duration.||A data mart is intended for particular areas related to a business and it retains data for a shorter duration.|
+|A data warehouse is subject-oriented and time-variant in which data exists for a longer duration.||A data mart is used for particular areas related to a business, and it retains data for a shorter duration.|

 For example, a specialist from your finance department can use a financial data mart to perform fiscal reporting.
-However, if your business is looking forward to expanding, it requires a data warehouse because it’ll have to integrate data from a number of sources across the enterprise to make an informed decision.
+However, suppose your business is looking forward to expanding.
+In that case, it requires a data warehouse because it’ll have to integrate data from several sources across the enterprise to make an informed decision.
 The ideal data repository for an organization is the one that fits the business requirements.